-Progress in the diagnosis, treatment, and prevention of Alzheimer’s Disease (AD) depends critically on the availability of large cohorts of subjects spanning the transition from normal through preclinical AD stages, mild cognitive impairment (MCI), and ultimately to early AD.
+Progress in the diagnosis, treatment, and prevention of Alzheimer’s Disease (AD) depends critically on the availability of large “trial-ready” cohorts of participants spanning the transition from normal through preclinical AD stages, mild cognitive impairment (MCI), to early AD.

 Robert Sweet, MD

 The PITT-ADRC Clinical Core has effectively accomplished this, evaluating a cohort of more than 4700 participants since its inception and providing participants, biologic samples, and data for a wide array of studies that depend critically on differing clinical populations: participants at risk for AD (e.g. prevention, biomarker studies); participants with clinical AD (e.g. GWAS of AD, GWAS of psychosis); participants with autopsy-confirmed AD (e.g. postmortem-tissue studies); and participants with other dementias (e.g. DLB consortium).